 6.44.1 Applicability to language

 The vulnerability as described in ISO/IEC TR 24772-1:2019 exists in Python.
 Python is inherently polymorphic, in the sense that any operation will attempt to apply itself to any object and raise an exception if it cannot apply the operation to a given object.
+See clause 5.1.4 for more details.
+However, accidental interpretations are possible.
+For example, whereas the programmer wanted to add “sailboat” to a list by calling “sailboat.list”, the method ‘list’ was already defined to mean decreasing the angle of the sailboat in the water.
+Since parameters play no role in method resolution, they do not help in avoiding unintended matches.
+For the vulnerability of unhandled exceptions in the case no method of the respective name is found in the instance, see clause 6.36 Ignored error status and unhandled exceptions [OYB].

 While there are no casting operators in Python, prefixing method calls can achieve similar effects for these calls and cause respective vulnerabilities.